BrainStone/BrainStoneMod/README.md

 [Issue Reporting](https://github.com/BrainStone/brainstone/issues)
 ------------------------------------------------------------------

 If you found a bug or even are experiencing a crash please report it so we can fix it.
-Please check at first if a bug report for the issue already [exits]
+Please check at first if a bug report for the issue already
-(https://github.com/BrainStone/brainstone/issues).
+[exits](https://github.com/BrainStone/brainstone/issues).
 If not just create a [new issue](https://github.com/BrainStone/brainstone/issues/new) and fill out the form.

 Please include the following: